-Captain Cook christened the Bay of Plenty when he cruised past in 1769, and plentiful it remains.
+Captain Cook named the Bay of Plenty when he cruised past in 1769, and plentiful it remains.
 Blessed with sunshine and sand, the bay stretches from Waihi Beach in the west to Opotiki in the east, with the holiday hubs of Tauranga, Mt Maunganui and Whakatane in between.

-Rotorua and the Bay of Plenty are also strongholds of Maori tradition, presenting plenty of opportunities to engage with NZ's rich indigenous culture: check out a power-packed concert performance, chow down at a hangi (Maori feast) or skill-up with some Maori arts-and-crafts techniques.
+Rotorua and the Bay of Plenty are also strongholds of Māori tradition, presenting numerous opportunities to engage with NZ's rich indigenous culture: check out a power-packed concert performance, chow down at a hāngi (Māori feast) or skill up with some Māori arts-and-crafts techniques.